pyrddlgym-project/pyRDDLGym/docs/jax.rst

 * Some relaxations may not be mathematically consistent with one another:
 	* no guarantees are provided about dichotomy of equality, e.g. a == b, a > b and a < b do not necessarily "sum" to one, but in many cases should be close
 	* if this is a concern, it is recommended to override some operations in ``ProductLogic`` to suit the user's needs
-* Termination conditions and state/action constraints are not considered in the optimization (but can be checked at test-time).
+* Termination conditions and state/action constraints are not considered in the optimization
+	* constraints are logged in the optimizer callback and can be used to define loss functions that take the constraints into account
 * The optimizer can fail to make progress when the structure of the problem is largely discrete:
 	* to diagnose this, compare the training loss to the test loss over time, and at the time of convergence
 	* a low, or drastically improving, training loss with a similar test loss indicates that the continuous model relaxation is likely accurate around the optimum
-	* on the other hand, a low training loss and a high test loss indicates that the continuous model relaxation is poor, in which case the optimality of the solution should be questioned.
+	* on the other hand, a low training loss and a high test loss indicates that the continuous model relaxation is poor.

-The goal of the JAX planner was not to replicate the state-of-the-art, but to provide a simple baseline that can be easily built-on.
+The goal of the JAX planner is to provide a simple baseline that can be easily built upon.
-However, we welcome any suggestions or modifications about how to improve this algorithm on a broader subset of RDDL.
+However, we welcome any suggestions or modifications about how to improve the robustness of the JAX planner on a broader subset of RDDL.

 Citations